inlivedev/inlive-js-sdk/packages/room/README.md

   A method to replace the track currently being sent by sender with a new MediaStreamTrack.

-- `peer.observeVideo(videoElement: HTMLVideoElement)`

-  A method to observe video element for any visibility or resize changes.
-It requires an HTML video element to observe.

-- `peer.unobserveVideo(videoElement: HTMLVideoElement)`

-  A method to remove observer from video element.
-It requires an HTML video element which has been already observed.

 ### Stream object

 The stream object is an object created and stored after the method `peer.addStream()` is called.
 This object is mainly used to store the data for a specific MediaStream added by `peer.addStream()` method.
 We can say a single stream object is the representative of a single participant or we can call it a **client**.